First Principles

 PIERRE RACZ: I hope you invite me back.

 DAVID CHAUVIN: Fantastic.
-I was speaking with Pierre Racz, President of Genetec.
+I was speaking with Pierre Racz, CEO of Genetec.
 Thanks for listening, and we'll catch you on the next episode of Engage, a Genetec podcast.

 Engage, a Genetec podcast is produced by Bren Tully Walsh; the executive producer is Tracey Ades.
 Sound design is provided by Vladislav Pronin with production assistance from Caroline Shaunessy.
 Engage a Genetec podcast is a production of Genetec Inc. The views expressed by the guests are not necessarily those of Genetec, its partners, or customers.
 For more episodes, visit our website at www.genetec.com on your favorite podcasting app or ask your smart speaker.